What is the proposed scheme concept?

-The project is to be funded by the West Yorkshire Combined Authority.
-Following this engagement Kirklees Council has to identify a preferred option and submit a business case to the Combined Authority for their approval for the scheme to proceed.
-If successful, we will receive the funding allocated to the scheme through the West Yorkshire plus Transport Fund.
+The project is to be funded by the West Yorkshire Combined Authority through the West Yorkshire Plus Transport Fund.
+The Council has to submit a business case to the Combined Authority for their approval for the scheme to proceed.
+If successful, we will receive the funding allocated to the scheme.
+We will not be using council tax or other council money.
+The funding of this scheme will not impact on other council services.

 What is the West Yorkshire Combined Authority?

-Can the money be spent on any other projects?
+Can the money be spent on other projects?

 When will you have the detailed design?